remix-run/remix-website/data/posts/shop-case-study.md

 One struggle the team did have with Remix was slow Hot Module Replacement (HMR).
 It took ~9s from the time a developer hit save to when they were able to see their changes reflected locally.

 Because of this poor developer experience, the Shop team was ecstatic when they learned that the Remix team was [changing the compiler to be a Vite plugin][vite-announcement].
-They were so confident in the new Vite plugin and the DX benefits to their team, they didn't hesitate and started using it before [it was marked as stable][vite-stable-announcement].
+They were so confident in the new Vite plugin and the DX benefits it would give their team, they didn't hesitate to starting using it, even before [it was marked as stable][vite-stable-announcement].

 Migrating to Vite immediately improved their HMR times to 2.3s.

 These were just the initial numbers.
-They made several more improvements, mostly around upgrading dependencies and converting some files from CJS to ESM.
-But their biggest gain came from parallelizing the [Tailwind][tailwind] build process which was a huge HMR bottleneck.
+The team was able to reduce HMR times even further by parallelizing the build process for their style system, [Tailwind CSS][tailwind].
 Once parallelized, HMR times decreased all the way down to 0.1s.

 **That's 9s down to 0.1s, a 90x improvement**